sydneybg/SaltSprayTrails/README.md

 By clicking on a location, users should be taken to its detailed page for more information.

 Require Authentication: False
-Request
-Method: GET
+Request Method: GET
 URL: /locations

-### Create a Location (For Admin Use)
+### Create a Location

-Admin users should be able to create a new location listing.
+Users should be able to create a new location listing.
 New listing should include name, description, image(s), and other relevant details.
 Once created, the location should appear in the locations catalog for users to view and explore.
+Listings can only be created if they do not have existing latitude, longitude and activity type in the database to prevent duplicative data.

-Require Authentication: True (Admin Only)
+Require Authentication: True
-Request
-Method: POST
+Request Method: POST
 URL: /locations

-### Update a Location (For Admin Use)
+### Update a Location

-Admin users should be able to update the details of existing location listings.
+Users should be able to update the details of existing location listings.
 All changes made to the location details should be reflected accurately in the system once the update is confirmed.

-Require Authentication: True (Admin Only)
+Require Authentication: True
-Request
-Method: PUT
+Request Method: PUT
 URL: /locations/:id

-### Delete a Location (For Admin Use)
+### Delete a Location

-Admin users should be able to delete existing location listings.
+Users should be able to delete existing location listings.
-Before confirming the deletion, the system should display a confirmation dialog to ensure that the admin intends to delete the selected location.
+Before confirming the deletion, the system should display a confirmation dialog to ensure that the user intends to delete the selected location.

-Require Authentication: True (Admin Only)
+Require Authentication: True
-Request
-Method: DELETE
+Request Method: DELETE
 URL: /locations/:id

+## Collections

+### View user's collections

+Users should be able to view their collections on the 'My SplashSite' page.
+The Visited and Saved/Future collections should be displayed.
+The option to create customizable collections.

+Require Authentication: True
+Request Method: GET
+URL: /users/:userId/collections

+### Add a location to a collection
+Users should be able to add a location to their Visited or Saved/Future collection.
+The location should be added to the selected collection upon confirmation.

+Require Authentication: True
+Request Method: POST
+URL: /users/:userId/collections/:collectionId/locations

+### Remove a location from a collection
+Users should be able to remove a location from their Visited or Saved/Future collection.
+The location should be immediately removed from the selected collection upon confirmation.

+Require Authentication: True
+Request Method: DELETE
+URL: /users/:userId/collections/:collectionId/locations/:locationId

 ## Reviews